The Troubled Times: Live at the Pyramid Club 28/09/24

 Psi-solation

-Solitude‘ appears on this new compilation of lockdown sounds from around the world, curated by Campbell Kneale
+Solitude‘ appears on this compilation of 2020 lockdown sounds from around the world, curated by Campbell Kneale

-Psi-solation has 119 tracks, you can pay what you want, and it wins album of the year by default!
+Psi-solation has 119 tracks, you can pay what you want, and it’s the 2020 album of the year by default!

 Dearest fellow music-hounds and shut-aways, CELEBRATE PSI PHENOMENON proudly presents…